-With more than 2,000 years of history, Israel is at the crossroads of some of the world’s major cultures and religions, and a great place to get an international education.
+With more than 2,000 years of history, Israel is at the crossroads of some of the world’s major cultures and religions and a great place to get an international education.

 Higher education plays a pivotal role in the economic and social development of Israel.
 In 2009-2010 some 280,000 students attended the country's institutions of higher learning.
 Of these, 38 percent attend universities and 41 percent are enrolled in colleges, while 21 percent participate in distance-learning courses.

+If you're looking to study at a university in Israel, you will find numerous study degrees, known for their research excellence and technological innovations.
 Israel's institutions of higher education have full academic and administrative freedom and are open to all students who meet their academic standards.

 Institutions of higher education operate under the authority of the Council for Higher Education, organised by the minister of education, and includes academics, community representatives and a student representative.
 The Council grants accreditation, authorises the awarding of academic degrees, and advises the government on the development and financing of higher education and scientific research.